solarslurpi/GrowBuddies/docs/snifferbuddy.md

 Wemos D1 Wiring
 :::

-The Photoresistor is "hard wired" to the ESP286's analog pin.
+The Photoresistor is "hard-wired" to the ESP286's analog pin.
 The SCD30 is an I2C device.
 Since I may want to reuse the SCD30, and I want to make the connection cleaner, I will use a JST SH connector.

 ### Install Tasmota